 What Is a Waiver of Extradition?

-- A waiver of extradition means the defendant is relinquishing his or her right to an extradition hearing.
+- A waiver of extradition means the defendant is relinquishing their right to an extradition hearing.

-- A defendant will sometimes choose to waive extradition because the defendant wants to create the appearance that he or she is willing to cooperate and hopes to achieve a lesser sentence.
+- Sometimes a defendant will choose to waive extradition because the defendant wants to create the appearance that they are willing to cooperate and hopes to achieve a lesser sentence.

 - The desire to avoid the excess time, expense, and frustration involved in a protracted extradition are other reasons to waive extradition.

 - Despite international and state extradition proceedings, the implications of a waiver could depend on the countries or states involved and the offenses alleged in the extradition request.